 Vinyl tile can be installed over virtually any underlying surface - sheet vinyl, existing vinyl tile, or even concrete - as long as it's in good repair.
 Cracks, bumps, and dips will need to be repaired before you install your tile.

-Existing vinyl floors: If the floor has some dents, dips, or even a strong pattern, you are well advised to apply a leveler/primer layer.
-Simply spread this compound smoothly with a wide bladed putty knife or a straight edged trowel.
-This will give you a smooth surface for your tiles and also prevent the underlying flooring from "burning through" and becoming noticeable under your new tiles.
+Existing vinyl floors: If the floor has some dents, dips, or even a strong pattern, you are well-advised to apply a leveler/primer layer.
+Spread this compound smoothly with a wide-bladed putty knife or a straight-edged trowel.
+This will give you a smooth surface for your tiles and prevent the underlying flooring from "burning through" and becoming noticeable under your new tiles.

 Concrete floors: Patch any holes or cracks and remove any bumps or ridges using a cold chisel or heavy grit sandpaper on a belt sander.
 A quick sanding of the whole concrete floor will also help the tiles adhere to the surface, particularly if the floor has been painted.

 You want to lay out vinyl tiles with the pattern centered on the most noticeable part of the floor.
 Following this concept, you use whole tiles in the center of the floor and work your way out to the edges where the cut tiles won't be as noticeable.